phyver/GameShell/doc/deps.md

 We haven't tried but are interested in any feedback.

-Running GameShell form a Docker container
+Running GameShell from a Docker container
 -----------------------------------------

 The idea behind GameShell is to be "as close as possible" to a standard shell